Qarr: ... Because we're Evil?

 - This was one of the first tropes to be phased out as part of WWF's more realistic, Darker and Edgier reinvention in the late 90s, mainly because it really didn't make sense for, say, a Wild Samoan to be allied with an evil tax accountant against cowboys teamed with bikers.

-- For whatever reason, a group of heels is infinitely more likely to form a Power Stable like the Corporation, the New World Order, Evolution, the Main Event Mafia, or The Nexus than a group of faces.
-Usually, a heel stable is (at their start) is a well-oiled machine while the faces they fight just barely get along.
+- For whatever reason, a group of heels is infinitely more likely than a group of faces to form a Power Stable like The Corporation, the New World Order, Evolution, the Main Event Mafia, or The Nexus.
+Usually, a heel stable (at their start) is a well-oiled machine while the faces they fight just barely get along.
 Members of the stable will often go to extreme lengths to help their mates (such as run-ins) in comparison to their rivals.
 While a heel stable never lasts, a powerful one may take several months or even a couple years before they truly crack apart.

 - It's one of common bad styles in Tabletop RPG that use Character Alignment.
 Gave birth to "Evil Champion" player archetype.